 AAA Editor Notes

 Columbus Zoo and Aquarium is off I-270 Sawmill Rd. exit, following signs to jct.
 Riverside Dr. and Powell Rd.
-The zoo, which opened in 1927, has seven regions totaling nearly 140 acres of gardens and natural habitats.
-Stroll on paths, many though wooded areas, to travel among the zoo's regions: Congo Expedition, Heart of Africa, Asia Quest, Australia and the Islands, North America, Shores and Jungle Jack's Landing.
+The zoo, which opened in 1927, has six regions totaling nearly 140 acres of gardens and natural habitats.
+Stroll on paths, many though wooded areas, to travel among the zoo's regions: Congo Expedition, Heart of Africa, Asia Quest, Australia and the Islands, North America and Shores, and Jungle Jack's Landing.
 More than 10,000 animals representing more than 600 species call the zoo home.

-Safari through the forests of Africa and see bonobos (pygmy chimpanzees), colobus monkeys, gorillas (including Colo, the first gorilla born in human care), a leopard, mandrills, okapi and red river hogs.
+Enjoy a walking safari through the forests of Africa and see bonobos (pygmy chimpanzees), colobus monkeys, gorillas (including Colo, the first gorilla born in human care), a leopard, mandrills, okapi and red river hogs.
 The new 43-acre Heart of Africa exhibit offers a variety of animals, including cheetahs, lions, gazelles and wildebeests; visitors also have the opportunity to ride a camel and feed giraffes.
-In Asia Quest, exotic animals—Asian elephants, giant fruit bats, red pandas, pheasants and Amur tigers—roam the exhibit.
+In Asia Quest, exotic animals—Asian elephants, giant fruit bats, red pandas, pheasants and Amur tigers—roam their habitats.